-Axel Strotbek, Member of the Board of Management of AUDI AG
+Axel Strotbek, Member of the Board of Management for Finance and Organization, AUDI AG

 Ladies and Gentlemen,

 A cordial welcome also on behalf of the Audi Board of Management.
 In the next few minutes, I will explain to you our most important figures for the first half of the year.
 To put it briefly: We continued along a clear growth path in terms of unit sales and achieved a respectable operating profit despite high advance expenditure for our future.

 First of all, the development of our unit sales: With deliveries to customers of nearly 870,000 automobiles, we achieved volume growth of 11.4 percent compared with the prior-year period.
 Let me now point out some of the aspects of that growth: